grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Max redirects

 The maximum number of HTTP redirects that k6 will follow before giving up on a request and erroring out.
-Available in both the `k6 run` and the `k6 cloud` commands.
+Available in both the `k6 run` and the `k6 cloud run` commands.

 | Env                | CLI               | Code / Config file | Default |
 | ------------------ | ----------------- | ------------------ | ------- |